frsyuki/spread/README.md

   - **DS (data server)** stores and replicates contents on the disk.
   - **MDS (metadata server)** stores metadata of the contents.
 It includes the information that shows which DS stores the content.
 [Tokyo Tyrant](http://fallabs.com/tokyotyrant/) is used for MDS.
   - **GW (gateway)** receives requests from applications and relays it to appropriate DS.
-You can use DS as a GW.
+You can use DS as a GW because DS has features of GW.
   - **CS (config server)** manages cluster configuration.
 It also watches status of DSs and detaches crashed DSs automatically.

 Multiple DSs composes a group that each member stores same data.
 The group is called **replication-set**.